raftario/RIPA/README.md

 # RIPA
 Raph's IPA is Pretty Awesome
-froked from
+forked from
 Illusion Plugin Architecture (Reloaded) - let's you inject code into Unity projects.

 ## How To Install